Text by CLOT Magazine

 The conference’s language is English.
 Proposals are submitted for consideration to the scientific and artistic committee members.

-Developments in science and technology that seem to enhance the borders of our experience of worlds and selves, revealing sometimes the fragility of social values, should be contemplated.
+Developments in science and technology that seem to enhance the borders of our experience of worlds and selves revealing sometimes the fragility of social values, should be contemplated.
 Identities, ideologies, multiplicities, worlds, and visions are accepted and rejected, invented and destroyed: what are the forces behind and beyond?
-We propose critique within transdiscipline where science, arts, and humanities meet in a research quest, in an attempt at reframing and reconfiguring what there is.
-Through immersion in the complex realm of limits and liminalities, one might trace the historical and trans-subjective structures filtering our experience of worlds, and ultimately open up space for transformations through the interaction of art, science, and the humanities.
+We propose critique within transdisciplinary where science, arts, and humanities meet in a research quest in an attempt at reframing and reconfiguring what there is.
+Through immersion in the complex realm of limits and liminalities, one might trace the historical and trans-subjective structures filtering our experience of worlds, ultimately opening up space for transformations through the interaction of art, science, and the humanities.

 The deadline for proposals is March 31, 2020.